5 Sponsorship of children in Bigu - "Himalayan Region Welfare English School" (HRWES)

-We still need sponsorships for more than 40 children, so that school fees, uniforms, books, material, teachers' salaries and our cook can be paid for and to ensure the future of the school.
+We still need sponsorships for children, so that school fees, uniforms, books, material, teachers' salaries and our cook can be paid for and to ensure the future of the school.

 At the beginning of each year, you will receive a donation receipt for the past year.
 You have the possibility to write letters to your child which I will either hand over personally or I will take care of the transport.

 Head of project for the mountain school in Bigu: Anna E. Bach